 DGEL's principal activity is that of an insurance holding company.
 The DGEL Board is ultimately responsible for the management and oversight of DHEL.
-The DGEL Board has set up a Reporting Committee which reviews the Solvency II reporting and recommends the reporting to the DGEL Board for approval prior to submission to the regulator and publication.
-The DHEL Board is ultimately responsible for the oversight of the regulated insurance undertakings which each have their own respective Board and Board sub-Committees.
+The Vitality Executive Committee has set up a Finance Executive Committee which reviews the Solvency II reporting and recommends the reporting to the DGEL Board for approval prior to submission to the regulator and publication.
+The DHEL Board is ultimately responsible for the oversight of the regulated insurance undertakings which each have their own respective Board and Board Committees.
 Please refer to summary section 2 of the VLL SFCR and VHL SFCR for additional information.